Yeaseen/security_courseworks/adv_OS/KerFuzz/README.md

 make defconfig
 ```

+If you don't want to do manual configuration fo `linux-6.2`, just copy the content of `linux-6.2_config.txt`
+and paste it inside `linux-6.2/.config` file.
+Then,  [Go to Step 4](#4-build-the-kernel)

+Otherwise, keep going.

 Open the configuration menu to configure the kernel:

 ```bash
 make menuconfig
 ```
 ---

 ### 3. Enable Necessary Debugging and Fuzzing Features